Chassis/vip_classic/README.md

 # VIP Classic Beta

+This is currently in Beta and needs to be tested.

 Adds VIP support to Chassis.

 With VIP Quickstart by Automattic is now depreciated, this project is setup to take over community involvement.